loppjp/tennis/README.md

 ### Results
 * After train is run, a file called scores.csv is written to disk with information about how the training proceeded
+* The policy and state value models are saved to .pth file with their respective names.
+Examples are in the repo
+* You can use plot.ipynb to plot the graph using the scores.csv file